codeninja55/codeninja55.github.io/_posts/2018-12-27-part-1-building-a-deep-learning-pc.md

 [IMPORTANT !!!]
 After you have rebooted back to Ubuntu, ensure you follow these steps carefully.

 ### (3)
-Before you login to the `gdm3` X Window System, press _Ctl + Alt + F2_ to use the virtual console `ttyn2`.
-Login through the ttyn terminal:
+Before you login to the Ubuntu X Window System, press _Ctl + Alt + F2_ to use the virtual console `ttyn2`.
+Login through the ttyn terminal as below:
   ```bash
   Ubuntu 18.04 CN55-GENIE-Ubuntu tty2
   CN55-GENIE-Ubuntu login: codeninja